gramos/dayset/README.md

      require 'day_set'

 	 DaySet.gen(:date => Date.new(2012, 1), :group_number => 6).last

+	 # The last set has only one day because January has 31 days
+	 # 31 % 6 is 1, I have named this set "residue set"

      => [#<Date: 2012-01-31 ((2455958j,0s,0n),+0s,2299161j)>]

 	 # It generates set of 6 days but if there is a 'residue set' with
-     # a number fo days lower than group_number / 2 it will be moved to
+     # a number of days lower than group_number / 2 it will be moved to
 	 # the previous set.

+	 # Take a look that  Date: 2012-01-31 was moved.

      DaySet.gen(:date => Date.new(2012, 1), :group_number => 6,
                 :move_residue => true).last